Netsend/PerspectiveDB/README.md

 Features:
 * built on the principles of owning your own data
 * multi-master replication with transformations
+* support for browsers via IndexedDB and WebSockets
 * support systems that are built with privacy by design
 * [security by design](https://github.com/Netsend/persdb/wiki/privilege-separation)

 Alpha status.
-Currently working on a browser based IndexedDB implementation using WebSockets.
+Currently working on a MongoDB adapter.

 # Installation